GoogleCloudPlatform/ruby-docs-samples/tasks/README.md

 Before you can run or deploy the sample, you need to do the following:

-1. Refer to the [appengine/README.md](readme) file for instructions on running and deploying.
 1. Enable the Cloud Tasks API in the [Google Cloud Console](https://console.cloud.google.com/apis/api/tasks.googleapis.com).
 1. Set up [Google Application Credentials](https://cloud.google.com/docs/authentication/getting-started).
 1. Install dependencies: